hse-cs-ami/yabloko-public/tasks.md

 You can arrange for your handler to be called every time this happens with `add_timer_callback(my_handler)` somewhere inside `kmain`.

-Your task is to draw a blue spinner in the upper right corner of the screen, rotating once per second.
+Your task is to draw a white-on-black spinner in the upper right corner of the screen, rotating once per second.
 The spinner can be drawn by displaying the next symbol in the sequence `↑/→\↓/←\`.
 The arrows have codes 0x18-0x1b in the encoding used by the simulated terminal ([CP437](https://en.wikipedia.org/wiki/Code_page_437)).